The Different Types Of Hob For Your Kitchen

 When I ask my clients what type of hob they would like, I often get a question in return – what are the different types of hob?
 Generally, the answer boils down to two option, namely gas and induction.
 There are, however, a few other options on the market.

 In this post, I’m going to look at all the different types of hob available and give you the big picture.
 I’ll also explore the pros and cons of each type.

-I won’t be covering free-standing cookers, such as an Aga or electric solid plate cookers, though these are also options.
+I won’t be covering free-standing cookers, such as Aga or electric solid plate cookers, though these are also options.
 I’m talking about separate hobs fitted into your countertop.

 So, after reading this, you will know what your options are and which type of hob is right for you and your cooking needs.

-What Are The Different Types of Hob For Your Kitchen?
+What Are The Different Types Of Hob For Your Kitchen?